thomasvt/Box2DNet/README.md

 ## Regenerating the wrapper

-Currently, I regenerate every few weeks, as Erin pushes changes.
-The corresponding Win x64 DLLs (debug and release) are included in this repo too, so you won't have to regenerate yourself.
+Currently, I regenerate every few weeks.
+The corresponding Win x64 DLLs (debug and release) are included in this repo too, so generally, you won't have to regenerate yourself.

 ### Regenerating yourself:

-If you still want to do it yourself: the C# wrapper code can be regenerated with the companion tool ```Box2dWrap```, also in this repo.
+If you still want/need to do it yourself: the C# wrapper code can be regenerated with the companion tool ```Box2dWrap```, also in this repo.
 It's a naive C parsing + codegen tool, very specific to the Box2D codebase.
 It was meant for my eyes only, so it's not the easiest code to find your way in.
 You are warned :)

 It expects commandline parameters: